Galazzo-Brothers/Carlton.Base/src/Flux/Flux.Debug/Carlton.Core.Flux.Debug.Models/README.md

 ## Dependencies

-The Carlton.Core.Lab.Models project does not have any external dependencies and consists solely of C# poco objects, making it easy to integrate into your application.
+The `Carlton.Core.Flux.Debug.Models1 project does not have any external dependencies and consists solely of C# poco objects, making it easy to integrate into your application.

 ## Authors